muratk5n/thirdwave/en/README.md

 "@PlugPowerInc

-Plug is proud to be selected by @IrvingOil, a 100-year-old international energy company, to provide a 5-megawatt PEM electrolyzer to its Saint John refinery, which currently produces about 7% of all hydrogen in Canada"
+Plug is proud to be selected by @IrvingOil, a 100-year-old international energy company, to provide a..
+PEM electrolyzer to its Saint John refinery, which currently produces about 7% of all hydrogen in Canada"

 [[-]](https://bit.ly/3c17m4V)